-The Board may award multi-year grants when the scope of work requires more than 18 months to complete a project, in accordance with the Board's State Plan.
-Continuation funding is not automatic and multi-year grantees are required to submit a continuation request.
-The Program Manager will provide a written notification of the requirement to submit a request for continuation to the grantee.
+The Board may award multi-year grants when the scope of work requires more than 12 months to complete a project, in accordance with the Board's State Plan.
+Continuation funding is not automatic and multi-year grantees are required to submit a renewal application at least thirty (30) days prior to the end of the initial 12-month term.
+The Grants Manager will provide written notification and instructions to the grantee of the requirement to submit a renewal application for continuation funding.